rest-for-physics/rest-school/day2/session1/README.md

 ### Exercise 6.
 TRestDataSet

 A `TRestDataSet` instance will allow us to define certain conditions that need to be satisfied by a group of REST processed files.
-Once the object has been initialized it will give us access to an internal `TTree` and a `RDataFrame` instances built with the selected files.
+Once the object has been initialized it will give us access to an internal `TTree` and `RDataFrame` instances built with the selected files.

 Inside the `dataset.rml` file you will find different dataset definitions that can be used to create a selection of files.
-For example, the dataset named `CalibrationsJune` will pick-up from the `RawTrack` files all those calibration runs that were measured in the month of June.
+For example, the dataset named `CalibrationsJune` will pick-up from the `RawTrack` files all those calibration runs that were measured in June.

 In this example we will initialize that particular dataset and access the `RDataFrame` and `TTree` defined inside `TRestDataSet`.